Accounting & Tax for Fitness Studios and Personal Trainers

 Does the NJ BAIT election make sense for my fitness business?

-BAIT is most valuable for S-Corp or LLC owners with MAGI exceeding $500,000 where the OBBBA's $40,000 SALT cap begins to phase out.
+BAIT is most valuable for S-Corp or LLC owners with MAGI exceeding $500,000 where the OBBBA's $40,000 SALT cap (2025-2029, increasing 1% annually, reverting to $10,000 in 2030) begins to phase out.
 At rates of 5.675% on the first $250,000 of NJ income, the entity-level deduction bypasses the SALT cap entirely.
 Even below $500,000, BAIT provides an above-the-line deduction reducing AGI versus the SALT deduction which requires itemization.
 The trade-off: BAIT reduces K-1 income, which also reduces QBI for Section 199A purposes.
 Calendar-year S-Corps must elect by March 15 with no retroactive elections.

 Related Tax Guides